mattermost/mattermost-handbook/operations/research-and-development/engineering/cloud-infrastructure-cost-kpis.md

  - **Description**: An approximation of what free workspaces cost us.
 The fraction compares the amount of Production Environment costs with the number of active free workspaces.
  - **Formula**: APFC = Production Environment Costs/Freemium Active Workspaces
-Note: Until February 2021 we measure all workspaces as active since we introduced hibernation functionality the last 3 days of February
+**Note:** Until February 2021 we measured all workspaces as active.
+Hibernation functionality was introduced in the last three days of February 2021.

 ### Average Subscription Workspace Cost